shashikumar04433/DevOps-/AWS/Working_with_RDP.md

   4. For password connect in aws and upload .pem file and get password to login into rdp.

-  5. Then goto search bar in the server and search service manager & then click on add & configuration in the upper right.
+  5. Then goto search bar in the server and search service manager & then click on manage and  add & configuration in the upper right.

   6. And Add IIS and install it.